 The alternative structural material selected for the BBH Building will be reinforced concrete.
 The floor system will consist of flat slabs with drop panels and/or one way slabs with interior beams.
-These systems were proven to have a total system depth less than that of the original steel design.
+These systems were proven, in technical report 2, to have a total system depth less than that of the original steel design.
 This will allow for a greater amount of area above the ceiling for MEP equipment to run which can reduce the number of conflicts that are bound to arise during construction.
-Using reinforced concrete will increase the weight of the building which will cause an increase in the foundation.
+Using reinforced concrete will increase the weight of the building which could cause an increase in the foundation if the weight exceeds the bearing capacity of the soil/bedrock.

-In order to resist lateral loads a concrete moment frame will be designed.
-This type of system will cause the least amount of impact on the existing layout of the building considering the original designed was predominantly a steel moment frame.
+In order to resist lateral loads, concrete moment frames will be designed.
+This type of system will cause the least amount of impact on the existing layout of the building considering the original designed was predominantly steel moment frames.
 A square foot cost analysis will be done to compare the existing steel structure to the propose reinforced concrete structure.
 The effects on the schedule will be studied later in one of the breadth topics.